ondrap/json-stream/README.md

 Standard aeson library reads the whole input, creates an object in memory representing the JSON structure which is then converted into proper values using FromJSON instances.
-This library is compatibile with aeson - you can immediately use FromJSON instances almost without any change in code and enjoy incremental parsing.
+This library is compatible with aeson - you can immediately use FromJSON instances almost without any change in code and enjoy incremental parsing.
 The real strength is in the applicative interface which allows to parse only those parts of JSON that are of interest while skipping what is not needed.